FernandoTAA/nodered-mongodb/README.md

 ## API
 It is developed a person API using Richardson Maturity Model.

-## Infrastructure

-To start the application, it is required to have docker and docker-compose.

 | Action     | curl                                                                                                                                                                     |
 |------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | READ       | `curl --request GET 'http://localhost:1880/person'`                                                                                                                 |